kennbr34/passmanager/README.md

 # PLATFORMS

 This version was ported for OpenBSD 6.4 and should need only OpenSSL libraries.
+The ability to prevent process tracing was removed since the libcap functions needed to do this are Linux specific extensions.
+Memory is still locked and core dumping still prevented.

 Confirmed Operational On: